 Happy cooking and sipping!

-(Adapted from the Spiced Basmati-Almond Muffins recipe in Mollie Katzen’s Sunlight Café Cookbook.)
+Adapted by Suzanne Klein, Tea Foodie from the Spiced Basmati-Almond Muffins recipe in Mollie Katzen’s Sunlight Café Cookbook.

 Makes 12 muffins